Call 828-356-2019 to book an appointment for your COVID-19 vaccination!

 How long is the immunity with the COVID-19 vaccination expected to last once both doses are given?

 Full immunity (about 95% protection) is reached two weeks after the second dose.
-It is too soon to know how long that 95% effectiveness will last, but early indications show that COVID vaccines retain high effectiveness for at least six months after the second shot.
+COVID vaccines retain high effectiveness for at least six months after the second shot.
+A third "booster" dose helps restore immunity to levels close to that of initial vaccination.

 Although the risk is much reduced, the vaccine does not guarantee absolute protection, it may still be possible to become infected.
 Mask wearing, social distancing, and handwashing remain essential.